latchbio/latch/docs/source/tutorials/nextflow.md

 ## Commonly Asked Questions

-Below we aim to provide answers to the most commonly asked questions about porting a Nextflow pipeline to Latch:

 1. **Should I wrap an entire Nextflow pipeline in a single task or refactor each Nextflow process to an individual task?**